 Describe feasible alternatives, including conceptual, technological and locality alternatives to the project, and discuss the consequences of not proceeding with the project.
-This assessment should take into account the local and regional consequences of the reduction in agricultural productivity due to the project in both the short and long terms.
+This assessment should take into account the local and regional consequences of the reduction in agricultural productivity due to the project.
 Flow-on effects, particularly the economic and social impacts of the project on other industries, should also be considered.

 Summarise the comparative environmental, social and economic impacts of each alternative, with particular regard to the principles of ecologically sustainable development (ESD).
-Discuss alternatives in sufficient detail to enable an understanding of the reasons for preferring certain options and courses of action and rejecting others.
+Discuss alternatives, for example, exploiting known coal reserves under lower quality agricultural land types, in sufficient detail to enable an understanding of the reasons for preferring certain options and courses of action and rejecting others.